Dean Wilson (motorcyclist): 250 Career

 Wilson made his professional debut in the SX Lites East class of the 2010 AMA Supercross Championship.
-Despite being a rookie, Wilson finished sixth on his debut in Indianapolis, improving to fourth the in the following round and landing on the podium with third at his third professional start at Daytona International Speedway.
+Despite being a rookie, Wilson finished sixth on his debut in Indianapolis, improving to fourth in the following round and landing on the podium with third at his third professional start at Daytona International Speedway.
 After missing two rounds due to visa issues, Wilson took a second podium by finishing runner-up at the last round and finished the championship sixth in the final standings.
 His rookie season form continued into that season's AMA Motocross Championship, where he scored his first overall outdoor podium at the second round.
 Two rounds later, he took his first professional race win and overall win at Budds Creek, backing this up with three podiums in a row at the following three rounds.
 After picking up a further podium at the ninth round, Wilson went on to win the final round by winning both races to take a perfect score.
 These results saw him finish fourth in the 250 class final standings and be named the AMA Motocross Rookie of the Year.
 At the end of the season, Wilson again competed at the Motocross des Nations but this time for Great Britain rather than Canada.
 Wilson finished sixth and eighth in his main races to finish as the second best MX2 rider at the event, with the team finishing fourth overall.

 The successes of his debut season continued into 2011, where finished second in the opening round of the Lites East supercross class before taking his first professional supercross win at the second round in Atlanta.
 This would give him the championship lead after two rounds but after finishing outside of the top-three in the following two rounds he dropped back in the title race.
 A second at the fifth round followed by back-to-back wins in Toronto and Arlington saw Wilson finish as runner-up in the series behind Justin Barcia.
 On the back of this, Wilson had an equally successful start to the AMA Motocross Championship, finishing second overall in all but two of the first eight rounds.
 He took his first overall win of the season at the ninth round in Unadilla with a double race win, before winning the final two rounds in similar fashion to take the title in his second professional season.
 Wilson made his second appearance for the British team at the Motocross des Nations at the end of the season, finishing third in his qualifying race and ninth in the opening race, as the team finished fourth again.